AeonDigital/Shell-MSE-Main-Module/src/mse/file/countLines/attachments/man/en-us.md

 # Synopsis

-Counts the lines of the file or string and prints the result
+Counts the lines of the file or string and prints the result.